RokLenarcic/paginator/README.md

 ## with-batcher

 Sets batching configuration for the engine.
 As paging states are queued up for processing they are arranged into batches.
-The `get-items-fn` will be called with one such batch each time.
+The `get-pages-fn` will be called with one such batch each time.

 Each paging state queued up for (more) processing will be evaluated with `batch-fn` which should return the batch ID for the paging stage.
 It will be added to that batch.